sdaitzman/DSA2020/Week 9/sdaitzman.md

 2. If the characters in both string at our current location match, we continue and look at other values, so our value function will be $W_{i,j}(m, n)=W_{i,j}(m-1, n-1)$
 3. If these situations are not satisfied, our value function is `false`.

 Throughout my implementation in all subproblems, wherever we see a potential match, we know that it must either correspond to a matching value or a wildcard match.
-In the case that it corresponds to a wildcard match, we know that we'll continue onwards as expected because we'll continue iterating having only inserted truthy values.
-In the case where the strings do not match correctly and cannot be substituted by a wildcard, we'll simply set our value function to false, and our eventual return will be false.
+In the case that it corresponds to a wildcard match, we know that we'll continue onwards as expected because we'll continue iterating having only found truthy values.
+In the case where the strings do not match correctly and cannot be substituted by a wildcard, we'll simply set our value function to false, and our eventual return will be false (in implementation, I actually return False immediately).
 Thus, all cases are satisfied.

 ### Exercise 2B: Runtime